cindyleighn/basic_tutorials/Hardhat.md

 <br />

-Compile and redeploy the smart contract and execute the `withdraw()` function again and note the console in the Hardhat instance terminal:
+Compile and redeploy the smart contract and execute the `withdraw()` function again and note the console in the Hardhat node instance terminal:
 > ```
 > console.log:
->     Unlock time is '1679121200' and block timestamp is '1679121264'
+>     Unlock time is '1698226099' and block timestamp is '1698226214'
 > ```

 ---